-It is the result of years of collective efforts by founding coalition members (the National Learning Community on Youth Homelessness, the Canadian Observatory on Homelessness, Raising the Roof, Canadian Alliance to End Homelessness, Canadian Housing & Renewal Association, Egale Human Rights Trust, and the A Way Home Funders Table co-led with the Catherine Donnelly Foundation) to put youth homelessness and prevention on the map.
+It is the result of years of collective efforts by founding coalition members (the National Learning Community on Youth Homelessness, the Canadian Observatory on Homelessness, Raising the Roof, Canadian Alliance to End Homelessness, Canadian Housing & Renewal Association, Egale Human Rights Trust, the Government of Alberta and the A Way Home Funders Table co-led with the Catherine Donnelly Foundation) to put youth homelessness and prevention on the map.
 Alongside these dedicated service providers, funders, researchers, policy makers, advocates and people with lived experience of youth homelessness we have worked to establish a shared vision for what it would take to prevent and end youth homelessness in Canada, and we’ve been driving toward that vision since then.

 A Way Home has been invited into communities across Canada and countries around the world to share the story of this emerging coalition and our collective vision for change.
 In the spring of 2016, A Way Home America launched at an event at the White House.
 Since that time, Canadian communities such as (but not limited to) Ottawa, Kelowna and Peterborough have taken on the A Way Home brand as a way to signify commitment to this growing movement for change.
 In 2018 we supported the launch of A Way Home Europe, an initiative with FEANTSA, at a community-based event in Antwerp, Belgium, following the previous launch of A Way Home Scotland.
 The most recent A Way Home to coalesce is A Way Home Australia.

 HERE’S WHAT SOME OF OUR PARTNERS HAVE TO SAY ABOUT THE A WAY HOME MOVEMENT